[?] Subscribe To This Site

 So it's important to choose the right type of fish to make sure you get a good amount of omega 3 oils.

-For example, 4 ounces (110g) of salmon contains up to 3,600 milligrams of omega 3 fatty acids, while 4 ounces of cod contains only 300 milligrams.
+For example, 4 oz.
+(110g) of salmon contains up to 3,600 milligrams of omega 3 fatty acids, while 4 oz. of cod contains only 300 milligrams.

 What About Fish Oil Supplements?